Apl223/Portfolio/README.md

 ### [Machine Learning (SQL/Python)](https://apl223.github.io/Portfolio/Machine-Learning/)

+Projects involved:
-Projects involving web scraping and analyzing stock data as well as training and validating models for real estate or poisonous features for mushrooms.
+* Training and validating models for real estate price predictions or poisonous features for mushrooms.
-Built web applications to allow users in insert their own data to train several models to see which one is more accurate.
+* Built web applications to allow users to insert their csv data to train multiple models for predicting real estate prices.
+* Built another web application that displays stock data that was scraped and populated in a database.

 ### [Cybersecurity projects](https://github.com/Apl223/Home-Lab)